Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 Even though the user has currently freedom to fill in all sorts of input parameters for the pipes, the optimizer routine takes precedence over some user specified parameters than others.
 We list them here:

+1. Nominal Diameter (DN Size):

-* If the user specifies a nominal diameter (DN size), "Diameter", it takes precedence over potential user specified "Inner Diameter".
+* The user-specified nominal diameter (referred to as "Diameter") takes precedence over the potential user-specified "Inner Diameter".

+2. Non-Zero Diameter:

-* If the user specifies a non-zero "Diameter", the insulation and inner diameter properties from the EDR asset library for Steel S1 library for that DN size will be used (more on this in :ref:`subsec_V_Pipe_classes`), otherwise the inner diameter is fixed and won't be optimized.
+* If the user specifies a non-zero "Diameter," the insulation and inner diameter properties from the EDR asset library for Steel S1 pipes (specifically for that DN size) will be used (more on this in :ref:`subsec_V_Pipe_classes`).
+* Otherwise, if the user specifies no "Diameter," the inner diameter remains fixed and won't be optimized.

+3. No DN Size or Material Specified:

-* If the user specifies no DN size ("Inner diameter") or "Inner Diameter" or a "Material" specified, the diameter and insulation properties of the DN200 in EDR asset library for Steel S1 pipes are used.
-However, the routine will determinate the optimization with an error, so best is to specify a DN size.
+* If the user specifies neither a DN size ("Inner diameter") nor a specific "Material," the diameter and insulation properties of the DN200 in the EDR asset library for Steel S1 pipes are used.
+* However, the optimization routine will encounter an error in this case, so it's advisable to specify a DN size.

+4. Material Specification:

-* If the user specifies no a "Diameter" or "Inner Diameter", but a "Material", the insulation thicknesses and conductivities are taken from esdl references (esdl.MatterReference & esdl.CompoundMatter) instead from the Steel S1 library.
+* If the user specifies a "Material" but doesn't provide a "Diameter" or "Inner Diameter," the insulation thicknesses and conductivities are taken from esdl references (esdl.MatterReference & esdl.CompoundMatter) instead of relying on the Steel S1 library.

+5. Insulation Thickness Assumption:

-* If the user specifies no insulation thickness, so no "Material" or "pipe class", the solver assumes that the thickness is equal to half the inner diameter of the pipe.
+* When no insulation thickness, material, or pipe class is specified, the solver assumes that the thickness is equal to half the inner diameter of the pipe.

+6. Outer Diameter Ignored:

-* The optimizer routine does not consider any specified "Outer Diameter" by the user.
-Instead it assume that the outer diameter is the "Inner Diameter" plus the sum of the thicknesses of all insulation layers.
+* The optimizer routine does not consider any specified "Outer Diameter" provided by the user.
+* Instead, it assumes that the outer diameter is the sum of the "Inner Diameter" and the thicknesses of all insulation layers.

+7. Minimum Pipeline Length:

-* The minimum length of a pipeline is 25 m.
-If a user specifies a shorter length in the model set-up, the optimizer assume that those pipes have a length of 25 m.
+* The minimum length of a pipeline is set to 25 meters.
+If a user specifies a shorter length during model setup, the optimizer assumes that those pipes have a length of 25 meters.

 Important to note is that:

-* The optimizer routine assumes that the pipes always come in pairs: one supply pipe and one return pipe that are placed parallel to each other in the subsoil.
-* The optimizer routine only optimizes the pipe diameter if the both the supply and the return pipe of a pipe pair is set to "optional".
-The routine will determinate the optimization with an error if only one pipe in a pair has been set to "optional".
 * The minimum specified DN size in a pipe pair by the user is the maximum DN size considered by the optimizer routine.
     * Thus, the result for the diameter of a pipe pair can only be that specified DN size or one of the smaller sizes from the EDR asset library for Steel S1 library.
     * For example, if the user specifies DN1000 for the supply pipe and DN500 for the return pipe in a pipe pair, the maximum considered DN size is DN500.

-.. _subsec_V_Network_topologies:

-Network topologies
-^^^^^^^^^^^^^^^^^^

-The optimizer routine assumes that the pipes always come in pairs: one supply pipe and one return pipe that are placed parallel to each other.
-This means that the return line cannot have a different routing than the supply line.
-Also, when optimizing the pipe diameters, the optimization result is that the supply and return pipe in a pair have the same diameter.

 .. _subsec_V_Pipe_classes: